Marie von Stedingk: Life

 She was given a high education by private teachers by her progressive father, who wished for all his children to be well educated regardless of gender.

-She served as a hovfröken to the queen of Sweden, Désirée Clary, in 1823-1860.
+She served as a hovfröken to the queen of Sweden, Désirée Clary, in 1823–1860.

 Among her compositions are the Nocturne för melodiinstrument (written down by Mathilda Berwald).

-The composer Mathilda d'Orozco dedicated her composition Sex Sånger för Piano ('Six songs for the Piano') to her (1842).
+The composer Mathilda d'Orozco dedicated her composition Sex Sånger för Piano ('Six Songs for the Piano') to her in 1842.